Improve your site structure in 4 simple steps

 Step 3: Improve the structure of orphaned articles

-Once you’ve improved your cornerstone articles and made sure you’ve added links from all related posts to those cornerstones, it’s time to make sure that there are no orphaned articles on your site.
-Orphaned articles are posts or pages that hardly any other posts link to.
-They are hard to find on your site, both by your audience and by Google.
-In order to identify orphaned articles, Yoast SEO Premium has the orphaned content filter, which instantly shows you all posts without internal links to them.
-Alternatively, you can use our text link counter.
-Sort the posts by the number of internal links linking to the post.
+Once you’ve improved your cornerstone articles and made sure you’ve added links from all related posts to those cornerstones, it’s time to make sure that there is no orphaned content on your site.
+Orphaned articles are posts or pages that don’t get any internal links.
+They are hard to find on your site, for both your audience and by Google.
+To easily identify orphaned articles, Yoast SEO Premium has the orphaned content filter, which instantly shows you all posts without internal links to them.
+Alternatively, you can use our text link counter to see which posts have no internal links to them.

-Posts with fewest links will appear at the top of the list.
 Open these posts and check if they’re still up to date and useful.
 If you use Yoast SEO Premium) check the suggestions of the internal linking tool.
 Using the tool, you can make a list of posts that should be linking to your orphaned posts.
 After that, you can open those similar posts and add links to your orphaned posts.
-You can also use the search function to find posts to link to your orphaned article.
+You can also use the search function to find relevant posts to link to your orphaned article.

 Step 4: Avoid those dead ends!

 Every post should have suggestions for further reading.
 After all, you want people to stay on your website.
 Don’t just go adding random links to every post: Suggestions should always be on topic.
 People reading about ballet shoes are probably interested in ballet shoes.
 So, offer them more reading material on ballet or on ballet shoes, but don’t bore them with karate.

 Open your post overview and sort your posts by the number of internal links in the post, using our text link counter.

 Open the posts with fewest internal links.
 Add links to similar posts using our internal linking tool, in the same way as described above.
 It’s so easy and it will increase the time people spend on your site considerably.